Nina Nayak

 Nina P. Nayak (born 24 November 1953) is a social worker and child rights activist from Dakshina Kannada.
-She has dedicated her life to the promotion and protection of child rights.
+Her career has been dedicated to the promotion and protection of child rights.

 She gave a presentation on the role of children in governance in a TEDx event in Bangalore on 6 April 2012.
-She has authored several articles and books.
+She has also authored several articles and books.
 Nayak was a former chairperson for Karnataka State Commission for Protection of Child Rights.
 Previously, she was also the vice-president of the Indian Council for Child Welfare and member of the sub-committee on children in the National Planning Commission of India.

-Education
+Education and personal life

 Nina Nayak has a Master's degree in social work with specialization in family and child welfare, and a Bachelor's degree in home science from University of Madras, with core subjects child development, food and nutrition.
 She has a certificate in human rights from Indira Gandhi National Open University (IGNOU).
+Nayak has two adopted children.